mzeeshanaltaf/streamlit-rag-inngest/README.md

 2. Install `uv`, if not already installed, by running following command from terminal:

    `pip install uv`
-3. Create a virtual environment by running:
+3. Create a virtual environment and install required python package by running:

-   `uv init`

-4. Install the necessary python packages:

    `uv sync`
-5. Run the FastAPI server with following command from terminal:
+4. Run the FastAPI server with following command from terminal:

    `uv run uvicorn main:app`

-6. Run the Inngest Dev Server using following command from terminal:
+5. Run the Inngest Dev Server using following command from terminal:

     `npx inngest-cli@latest dev -u http://127.0.0.1:8000/api/inngest`

-7. Run Streamlit application using following command from terminal:
+6. Run Streamlit application using following command from terminal:

     `uv run streamlit run .\streamlit_app.py`